 The closed-loop systems use water with an antifreeze for heat exchange.
 Older models used methanol that evaporates fast and is toxic to people and animals, so it is now banned in many parts of the U.S. Ethanol is not as toxic as methanol but is expensive.
-Ethylene glycol is toxic to people, and a leakage can contaminate groundwater sources.
-Brine (calcium chloride) is good and non-toxic, however it is corrosive, so it needs cupronickel pipes.
+Concerns that Ethylene glycol could leak and contaminate groundwater sources has lead to this type of antifreeze also being banned for use in geothermal systems in many states.
+Brine (calcium chloride) is a good option, however it is corrosive, so it needs cupronickel pipes.
 Propylene glycol has no adverse effects on people or environment.

 As long as the water mixed with the antifreeze is circulating in the closed loops there is no environmental influence.
-However, even small leaks of the toxins can be hazardous.
-Use of toxic antifreeze can put off those looking for eco-friendly energy.
+However, even small leaks can be hazardous, so it's best to stick with brine or propylene glycol types of antifreezes.

 The Technical News Bulletin finds the Horizontal system requires 1,500-3,000 square feet of land for every ton of heating or cooling.

 - Large area necessary - This land is later suitable only for gardening, but not any expansion of home or other building construction.
 These systems are not suitable for retrofit, as there may not be enough space available.